A first look into the carbon footprint of federated learning: Quantifying CO e emissions

 \subsection{Training Energy Consumption}

-First, we need to consider the energy consumption coming from GPU and CPU, which can be measured by sampling GPU and CPU power consumption at training time \citep{nlp}.
-For instance, we can repeatedly query the NVIDIA System Management Interface to sample the GPU power consumption and report the average over all processed samples while training.
-Alternatively, we can estimate using the official hardware power specification or TDP, assuming a full GPU utilization.
-Such a use case is not realistic as a GPU is rarely used at $100$\% of its capacity.
+First, we consider the energy consumption coming from GPU and CPU, which can be measured by sampling GPU and CPU power consumption at training time \citep{nlp}.
+For NVIDIA-based hardware, we can repeatedly query the NVIDIA System Management Interface (NVIDIA-smi) to sample the GPU power consumption and report the average over all processed samples while training.
 In the context of FL, not all clients are equipped with a GPU, and this part can thus be removed from the equation if necessary.
 To this extent, we propose to consider $e_{clt}$ as the power of a single client combining both GPU and CPU measurements.
 Then, we can connect these measurements to the total training time of the model.

-However, with FL, the wall clock time arises as a challenging estimation to be done.
-Indeed, unlike centralized distributed training, FL runs following communication rounds.
-During each communication round, certain devices (or clients) are chosen for training.
-Since data distribution in clients is realistically non-IID, the number of communication rounds required is much higher than for centralized learning.
-In addition, FL might suffer from system heterogeneity as different edge devices might not offer the same computational power \citep{fedprox}.
-As a matter of fact, such a distribution of clients is extremely difficult to estimate as sales figures for these devices are not publicly released by the industry.

 We define $T_{FL}(e,N,R)$ to be the total training energy consumption consisting of a total of $N$ clients in the pool with hardware power $e$ for a total of $R$ rounds in FL setup:

 where $\mathbb{1}_{\{Clt_{i,j}\}}$ is the indicator function indicating if client $i$ is chosen for training at round $j$, $t_i$ the wall clock time per round and $e_{clt,i}$ the power of client $i$.